jquery/learn.jquery.com/page/javascript-101/running-code.md

 ### Placement

 Placement of the previous two options is important and can vary depending on the situation.
-If we are including some JavaScript which does not access the elements on the page, we can safely place the script before the closing HTML head tag.
-However, if the code will interact with the elements on the page, we have to make sure those elements exists at the time of our script's execution.
-A common pitfall can be seen in the following example where we attempt to find the element with an ID of "hello-world", the problem here is our script will be executed prior to the element being defined within the document.
+If you are including JavaScript that doesn't access the elements on the page, you can safely place the script before the closing HTML `<head>` tag.
+However, if the code will interact with the elements on the page, you have to make sure those elements exist at the time the script is executed.
+This common pitfall can be seen in the example below.
+The script for finding the element with the ID "hello-world" will be executed before the element is defined in the document.

 ```
 <!--Attempting to access an element too early will have unexpected results.-->
-<!DOCTYPE html>
+<!doctype html>
 <html>
 <head>
 <script type="text/javascript">